-A super fun, easy, make ahead appetizer, perfect for topping a cracker, crostini or wedge of warm pita.
+An easy, make-ahead appetizer, perfect for topping a cracker, crostini or wedge of warm pita.
 Everyone goes crazy over these goat cheese truffles!

 Recently, I helped co-host a baby shower for a sweet friend.
 There were lots of delicious “small bites”, but it seemed that these fun, little Rosemary Pecan Goat Cheese Truffles were the “belles of the ball” that day.
 Well… not really; the mom-to-be and baby-on-the-way were the true stars at the festive event, but everyone did seem to love these delicious miniature cheeseballs.